How to Fix Core Web Vitals on WordPress Sites

 There are a variety of tools you may use to measure Core Web Vitals, but there is one thing we must discuss first: the different approaches to measuring Core Web Vitals.
 One involves using field data, and the other one uses lab data.

 Lab data is the performance of your website under simulated conditions.
 Lab data is a more comprehensive way to test your website’s technical soundness.
-However, lab data is not representative of your website’s performance in the real world.
+However, lab data does not represent your website’s performance in the real world.
 That’s why Google uses field data, not lab data, to rank websites.

-Interestingly, you cannot measure Core Web Vitals in a lab at all.
-First Input Delay requires input from an actual user to be measured.
+Interestingly, you cannot measure Core Web Vitals in a lab.
+First, Input Delay requires input from an actual user to be measured.
 That’s why you can quickly tell lab data tools from the field data tools.
 Lab data tools can’t calculate FID scores and offer TBT (Total Blocking Time) scores instead:

 Out of the Google tools listed above, Search Console is the most accessible and convenient way to check your Core Web Vitals.